JonHanna/Ariadne/README.txt

 efforts to reduce allocations during copies due to resizing offset the cost of allocating when putting.

+Bringing Your Own Synchronisation:

+The use of a thread-safe collection does not solve all threading issues with non thread- safe collections that implement the same interface.

+In particular, operating upon the value of a given key in the LockFreeDictionary is comparable to atomic operations upon a shared variable.
+Operating upon another given key is comparable to separate atomic operations upon a different shared variable.
+While the collection guarantees to ensure that each such operation is correct, it does not synchronise between them.

+A classic incorrect case is something like:

+if(dict.ContainsKey("abc"))
+    return dict["abc"];     //may have been removed after ContainsKey check.

+The above should be replaced with:

+string result;
+if(dict.TryGetValue("abc", out result))
+    return result;

+Other cases can be more complicated, but still make the use of a thread-safe collection fruitful.

+While supplying lock-free implementations is the entire point of this library, this does not mean that its use may not interoperate well with lock-based synchronisation strategies.
+In particular, ReaderWriterLockSlim can be used well if a small number operations do not play well with others.
+The trick is to think of the lock not in terms of reader-writer, but in terms of shared-exclusive.
+Say for example we have multiple threads that may read and write to a LockFreeSet, and occasional threads that calls SetEquals.
+While SetEquals is thread-safe in that it will not corrupt state and will give a correct answer if no change to the state while it is operating is such that would affect the result, it is not atomic — a set could be equal to another when the method began and unequal by the time it completes, or vice versa.
+Hence for most uses, the “thread-safety” of SetEquals is more theoretical than practical.

+Here though, we can make use of a ReaderWriterLockSlim, so that all readers and writers use EnterReadLock() (remember, think of this as “shared” rather than as “read”, so writers use this lock), while the operation that calls SetEquals uses EnterWriteLock().

 To-Do:

 Testing!
 Lots of Testing!
 This is library should currently be considered alpha.
 Both